This week’s episode originally aired in January 2019.

 We start out with a quick story from artist keyon gaskin.
 Choreographing a modern dance interpretation of “Beowulf” among college performers with no dance experience?
 What could possibly go wrong?

 If you’ve read the New Yorker, or have friends that do, you might have seen his satire column, “The Borowitz Report,” posted and shared on your feed.
 Satire is so close to reality in our current political climate, that the New Yorker actually renamed his column on their site, “Satire From the Borowitz Report” and added as a subhead, “not the news.”
 But even then, it can feel much too real.
 Borowitz talks to us about his method for converting the cringe-worthy to hilarious.
-Andy Borowitz will be in Portland for an evening of storytelling and conversation Jan.
-18.

 The Art They Survived Together — 39:20